Throw Me Something, Paddy!

 St. Patrick’s Day Parade on Metairie Road

 Since 1971, the St. Patrick's Parade of Metairie has been taking to the streets of Old Metairie.
-The spectacle begins Sunday, March 15 at noon on Severn Avenue in front of Rummel High School and heads down Severn to Metairie Road, ending at Focis and Canal.
+This year, the spectacle begins Sunday, March 15 at noon on Severn Avenue in front of Rummel High School and heads down Severn to Metairie Road to the parish line.
 The parade includes 100 floats and trucks, bands, and marching clubs – not to mention all the cabbage, carrots, potatoes and beads you can catch.
 View route.

 Irish Channel St. Patrick’s Day Club Block Party